Skip to main content

 story4 negative mentions

-• D is a fascinating piece of gaming history that showcases the early use of FMV and innovative graphics for its time.
+• D is a fascinating piece of horror gaming history, showcasing innovative FMV techniques for its time.

-• The game offers a unique atmosphere and storytelling experience, making it an interesting play for fans of retro horror games.
+• The atmosphere and presentation are engaging, providing a unique experience for fans of retro horror games.

 • The gameplay is slow-paced, with frustrating movement mechanics that can detract from the overall experience.